 at Space to Create Trinidad

-The Commons at Space to Create Trinidad will soon be a busy hive of community energy, creativity and entrepreneurial efforts.
+The Commons at Space to Create Trinidad is a busy hive of community energy, creativity and entrepreneurial efforts.
 With one eye towards enriching community life and another towards strengthening our local economy, the Commons aims to be a dynamic and ever-evolving place to gather, to share, to inspire, and to create.

 The Commons is comprised of three storefronts that are combined into an expansive, open space of approximately 20,000 sq ft.
 More than half of the space is accessible directly from Main Street.
 Another 8,400 sq ft is comprised of the Toller garage, which is accessible through the main entrance on Main Street.

 Artspace owns the buildings that make up Space to Create.
 The Commons area is being leased by the City of Trinidad from Artspace.
 The City will be leasing the Commons for the cost of expenses such as property taxes, utilities, and shared maintenance.